Pain is defined as an unpleasant sensory and emotional experience associated with actual or potential tissue damage.

 We aim to help decrease these stressors whether they are related to biomechanics, diet/nutrition, or emotional stress.

 We specialize in techniques to figure out how painful areas in your body relate to other dysfunctional muscles, tendons, ligaments, organs, and receptors that may be far removed from the site of pain.
+Check out NeuroKinetic Therapy, Proprioceptive Deep Tendon Reflex, and Active Release Technique for more information.

 Utilizing a combination of muscle testing, neurological resets, soft tissue treatment, chiropractic manipulative therapy, breathing exercises, specific rehabilitative exercises, and nutritional advice, we can help you decrease stress to your nervous system.